ningpengtao-coder/gitlab-foss/doc/user/project/integrations/prometheus.md

 ![Managed Prometheus Deploy](img/prometheus_deploy.png)

+#### Getting metrics to display on your the Metrics Dashboard

+After completing the steps above, you will also need deployments in order to view the Operations > Metrics page.
+Setting up Auto DevOps will help you to quickly create a deployment:

+1. On the **Operations > Kubernetes** page, ensure that, in addition to Prometheus and Helm Tiller, you also have Runner and Ingress installed.
+Copy the Ingress endpoint.
+1. Navigate to the **Settings > CI/CD** page.
+In the Auto DevOps section, select a deployment strategy and save your changes.
+1. On the same page, in the Variables section, add in the copied Ingress endpoint.
+Use the variable `KEY: KUBE_INGRESS_BASE_DOMAIN`
+1. Navigate to the **CI/CD > Pipelines** page.
+Run a pipeline on any branch.
+1. When the pipeline has run succesfully, graphs will be available on the **Operations > Metrics** page

 #### About managed Prometheus deployments

 Prometheus is deployed into the `gitlab-managed-apps` namespace, using the [official Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus).
 Prometheus is only accessible within the cluster, with GitLab communicating through the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/).